evoffer/can-decoder-firmware/README.md

 # can-decoder-firmware
-Firmware Update for CAN Decoder for Tailgate Foot Activation and Lighted Applique (Tesla Model S/X/3/Y) from EVOffer (Tesla Offer)
+Firmware Update for CAN Decoder for Tailgate Foot Activation and Lighted Applique (Tesla Model S/X/3/Y) from EVOffer

 ## Update Note